gadget-framework/gadget2/docs/userguide.md

 where the $<$function$>$ defines the name of the function, and the
-$<$parameters$>$ is a vectors of the parameters to be used - either numbers or the names of switches denoted by the ’\#’ character.
+$<$parameters$>$ is a vectors of the parameters to be used - either numbers or the names of switches denoted by the '\#' character.
 Note that the function is contained within (round brackets).
-Valid function names include the 4 mathematical operators (’\*’, ’+’, ’-’ and ’/’), trigonometric functions (’sin’ and ’cos’, with the argument in radians), logarithmic functions (’log’, ’log10’ and ’exp’), square root (’sqrt’) and a function to generate a random number between 0 and 1 (’rand’).
+Valid function names include the 4 mathematical operators ('\*', '+', '-' and '/'), trigonometric functions ('sin' and 'cos', with the argument in radians), logarithmic functions ('log', 'log10' and 'exp'), square root ('sqrt') and a function to generate a random number between 0 and 1 ('rand').

+\bigskip
 Examples of valid functions for the switches in the data files can
 include: